unicode-org/message-format-wg/exploration/text-vs-code.md

 So, in American English, the formatter might need to choose between formatting `You have 1 kilometer to go` and `You have 2 kilometers to go`.

-Rarely, messages needs to include leading or trailing whitespace due to e.g. how they will be concatenated with other text, or as a result of being segmented from some larger volume of text.
+Rarely do messages that need to include leading or trailing whitespace do so due to how they will be concatenated with other text, or as a result of being segmented from some larger volume of text.
+Based on available data,
+no more than 0.3% of all messages and no more than 0.1% of messages with variants contain leading or trailing whitespace.

+However, frequency of occurrence is not an indicator of the importance of leading or trailing whitespace to those authoring such messages.
+For example, sometimes such messages are authored in order to achieve a semblance of formatting in contexts that lack rich text presentation styles, such as operating system widgets.
+Even though such messages are usually infrequent relative to the size of all user-facing / transalatable messages, that is not an indicator of their significance.
+Also importantly, we cannot make assumptions about the validity of leading or trailing whitespace in a message, especially since their usage may be entirely unrelated to internationalization issues (ex: sentence agreement disruption by concatenation).

 ---